ebenarous/ebenarous.github.io/_pages/about.md

 2. How can we leverage high-quality synthetic data in data-scarce environments?
 3. How should an intelligent agent represent its environment across different modalities?

+<br/><br/>
-\\*Please feel free to reach out for research, collaborations, a casual chat, or mentorship, especially if you are a junior, disadvantaged, or underrepresented student.*
+\*Please feel free to reach out for research, collaborations, a casual chat, or mentorship, especially if you are a junior, disadvantaged, or underrepresented student.*

 ## News
 - __\[2024/09]__ Our team won the MIT x AI21Labs Hackathon on agentic LLMs